KimDebroye/N3DS-Cheat-Codes/README.md

       - *All Moon Coins in Star World collected.*
       - *All paths opened (the ones that cost Star/Moon coins + all hidden exits).*
     - *Additionally:*
+      - *Unlocks all Coin Rush levels.*
       - *Sets Star/Moon counter to zero since all star pathways are opened.*
+      - *Disables Gold Leaf Blocks in all levels to make sure saving game results in a Shiny Star save.*
       - *Enables a Flying Gold Coin Block.*
       - *Puts a Star in Item Box.*
     - *Results in a 5 Shiny Star save game when saved.*